-The Mathematics Department supports several majors and minors, as well as a concentration and certificate program.
-Click here to view a list of all of the Math Department's Programs.
+The Mathematics Department supports several majors and minors, as well as a concentration and a certificate program.
+Click here to view a list of all of the department's programs.

-Specialized mathematics courses support student needs in a variety of majors throughout the university.
-In addition, the Mathematics Department offers general education and service courses that meet the university quantitative skills requirement.
+Specialized mathematics courses support student needs in a variety of majors throughout the University.
+In addition, the Mathematics Department offers general education and service courses that meet the University's quantitative-skills requirement.

-The Mathematics Department consists of 16 full-time and 13 adjunct faculty with specializations in applied mathematics, computer science, general education, mathematics education, pure mathematics, and statistics.
+The Mathematics Department consists of 15 full-time and 13 adjunct faculty with specializations in applied mathematics, computer science, general education, mathematics education, pure mathematics and statistics.
 The Mathematics Department office is located in ASC 2021.
-Computer science and mathematics courses are taught in the Starr and Science Buildings.
+Computer science and mathematics courses are taught in the Starr and Science buildings.